Groestlcoin/grs-dev-docs/hashes.md

 - **sha256d**: Two rounds of SHA256.
 This is the algorithm used by Bitcoin.
 It is also used in some Groestlcoin contexts.
 - **sha256**: A single round of SHA256.
-- **groestlHash**: Two rounds of Groestl-512.
+- **groestlHash**: Two rounds of Groestl-512, truncated to 32 bytes.
 Throughout this document, the term "groestlHash" is used.
-The more specific term "groestl512d" is not currently used in any Groestlcoin projects.
+The more specific term "groestl512d" is used in some Groestlcoin projects.

 Converting a hash-related Bitcoin implementation to Groestlcoin largely involves replacing a use of sha256d with one of the other two algorithms.